The ultimate guide to Lake Garda

 • Theme parks: Go wild at Gardaland – Italy’s biggest theme park, with over 30 rides – or become part of the action at Movieworld.
 And you can also make a splash at the Canevaworld water park.

-• Dolomite mountains tour: Join an excursion up into the dramatic Dolomites, a UNESCO World Heritage Site.
+• Dolomite mountains tour: Join a TUI experience up into the dramatic Dolomites, a UNESCO World Heritage Site.
 You’ll see spectacular mountain views and traditional villages, with plenty of stops for photos.

 • City tours: Take a day trip to one of Europe’s must-see cities – Venice, Verona, Florence and Milan are easy to reach by train from Lake Garda.
-Or book an excursion to get a guided tour of the best sights.
+Or book a TUI experience to get a guided tour of the best sights.

 WHERE TO EAT ON LAKE GARDA